-Teachers will refer to the New National Curriculum and the glossary of terms when planning, to ensure that they are teaching the children the correct mathematical terms and language.
+Teachers will refer to the National Curriculum and the glossary of terms when planning, to ensure that they are teaching the children the correct mathematical terms and language.
 The relevant vocabulary will be clearly displayed within the classroom so that the children can see and refer to it.
 Children will be encouraged to use the correct mathematical language and terminology to discuss their mathematics and to explain their reasoning.
+The AET planning also, explicitly states, the language and vocabulary that links to each unit.